 These loops, being local BUG’s, have the same UR powers of removal and confirmation.
 Blue and green placements can be interchanged, without affecting any other cells.

-No worries about spotting these if they ever arise, but the point is, to identify them when they are almost complete, and take the UR kind of preventative action to keep them from forming.
-As of now, I have no case, but perhaps a sysudokie reader will send one in.
+No worries about spotting these if they ever arise, but the point is, to identify them when they are almost complete, and take the UR kind of preventative action.

 Another uniqueness situation very much related to the UR is the extended unique rectangle, in which three aligned pairs of four matching numbers can be resolved into two different solutions without affecting any other cells of the grid.

-The one case I have from the reviews comes from Frank Longo’s The Nastiest Sudoku Book Ever – his title, not my opinion – with the review selected puzzle 651.
-9r5c5 must be removed to avoid the double solution.
+The one example I have from the reviews comes from Frank Longo’s The Nastiest Sudoku Book Ever – his title, not my opinion – with the review selected puzzle 651.
+9r5c5 must be removed to avoid the deadly loop of 2, 4 and 6.